 Diwali is the biggest Hindu festival across all India.
 Its original name is Deepawali.
-As the name suggests Deepawali is “Deepon ki Laddi” means a row of diyas.
+As the name suggests Deepawali is “Deepon ki Laddi” which means a row of diyas.
 On this day people go to their friends and relatives house give them gifts and wishes for Diwali and also in the evening worship goddess Lakshmi, people wear new clothes, buy sweets, make rangolis, clean their house, make good and delicious food.
 In this way, the festival is celebrated all over India.

 History of Diwali: The Origins of Diwali

 Whereas, some believe that it is celebrated in order to celebrate the victory of good over evil.
 There is a historical event behind this.
 When Lord Rama came to Ayodhya with his wife Sita after killing the evil Ravana and all the people of Ayodhya celebrated their homecoming by lightning million of Diyas and burring crackers.
 This is why it is known as Deepawali.
 It generally occurs in d month of October or November.
 It generally takes place on the 15th day of the Hindu calendar’s month Karthik.
 On this auspicious occasion, people go to their friends, family, and relative’s house.
 Wish them and give them gifts.
 Also in the evening they wear new clothes and worship goddess Lakshmi, In order to have her blessing.
-People clean their houses, decorate them, and make Rangolis as it is believed this goddess Lakshmi resides in a clean place.
+People clean their houses, decorate them and make Rangolis as it is believed this goddess Lakshmi resides in a clean place.

 Whereas beagles celebrate this festival in order to worship goddess Kali the epitome of energy.
 And there are Jains who celebrated this festival to celibate Lord Mahavira Nirvana.
 So there are different histories related to Diwali but all marks its significance as one of the major and biggest festivals celebrated in India.